Welcome to this beginners guide to play notes in the Alto Saxophone.

 The B,A,G and E,F fingerings is the basic fingering for the E note on your saxophone.
 This will give you the low E on the sax.

-Middle E on alto sax
+Play middle E on alto sax

 When you've figured out the low E fingering (above) you can easily finger the middle E on your saxophone as well.
 The only difference is that you need to add the octave key (register key) in order to play the middle E on on your sax. (use your left thumb on the back of the saxophone).

-High E on alto sax
+Play high E on alto sax

-To finger the high E on saxophone you push down the octave key (left thumb) and the nr 1 and 2 side keys (left hand palm).
-In addition to that you need to push down the nr 3 side key on your right hand.
+To finger the high E note on saxophone you push down the octave key (left thumb) and the nr 1 and 2 side keys (left hand palm).

 That's three keys with your left hand and one side key with your right hand.